-A project on the PPL or IIPL may be bypassed to fulfill the federal minimum additional subsidization requirement.
+A project on the PPL or IIPL may be bypassed to fulfill the federal minimum additional subsidization requirement or to make commitments of the amount of funds that remain unallocated.

 2. Intent to Apply and Application Submission Deadlines

 A project may be bypassed if the applicant did not submit any intent to apply form or information by a specified deadline or the application is not received by the TWDB-established submission deadline and it is not administratively complete by the established deadline.